Clothing and Costume Policies

 - They have a non-removable orange safety tip

-No live steel (edged metal weapons) will be permitted.
-Bladed replica weapons must be made of a non-metal, non-sharp material, must be no more than 72 inches in length, and must be approved by Security.
+Metal props must not possess a sharp cutting edge or come to a point.
+Bladed replica weapons must be made of a non-sharp material, must be no more than 72 inches in length, and must be approved by Security.

 Commercial weapon replicas purchased in the dealer room must remain peace-bonded/wrapped at all times, and must be taken directly to your hotel room or car after purchase.
 They may not be carried around the convention.
 If you are seen carrying a non-compliant weapon in convention areas, it will be confiscated and held by Security until the end of the convention.